dahoum/Nursery/Column/README.md

 ![](Images/Bildschirmfoto_2021-07-29_um_22.31.31.png)

 Does the European Commission know they lost the cookie war?
 Most banners now have an easy "accept all" button, which turns on all cookies and a subtle and even painful process not to accept all cookies.
-So w/ the cookies we are exactly there, where we ended up w/ the war on terror: we undress at the airports.
+So w/ the cookies we are exactly there, where we ended up w/ the war on terror: we undress at airports.

 [_published on LinkedIn_](https://www.linkedin.com/posts/dahoum_does-the-european-commission-know-they-lost-activity-6826610675050139648-Y2jY)